-Master of Arts in War Studies
+- Master of Arts in War Studies

+- Master of Business Administration

+- Master of Defence Studies

-Master of Public Administration
+- Master of Public Administration

-ACADEMIC INFORMATION
+Academic Information

 Tuition Fees

 Students will pay RMC of Canada tuition fees for those courses for which they register through RMC of Canada.
 The current RMC of Canada fee structure is published by the Office of the Registrar and can be viewed at the RMC of Canada Academic Fees web page.